gremau/EarthSciNotebook/docs/computing/comp_pandoc.md

 There are other options for specifying input and output files or formats, but this is the simplest.

-### Formatting options
+## PDF formatting options

-The formatting of the output document can be set either at the commandline, or by using a header or template file during the conversion.
+The output formatting of a pdf document can be set either at the commandline, or by using a header or template file during the conversion.

 ### Passing variables